sous-chefs/users/README.md

 ```

 Note this LWRP searches the 'users' Data Bag for the 'sysadmin' group
-attribute, and adds those users to a Unix security group 'sysadmin'.
-The only
+attribute, and adds those users to a Unix group 'sysadmin'.
+The only required
-required attribute is `group_id`, which represents the numeric Unix gid and
+attribute is `group_id`, which represents the numeric Unix GID and must be
-*must* be unique.
-The default action for the LWRP is `:create` only.
+unique.
+The default action for the LWRP is `:create`.

 If you have different requirements, for example: